 Quality assessment of the membrane repair assay: a critical aspect of any assay is its robustness or capability to detect and resolve differences between the negative and positive controls.
 Signal variation between positive and negative controls must display sufficient dynamic range and reproducibility.
-In this membrane repair assay, the negative and positive controls are cells exposed to LLO in repair-permissive (M1) and repair-restrictive (M2) conditions, respectively.
+In this membrane repair assay, the positive and negative controls are cells exposed to LLO in repair-permissive (M1) and repair-restrictive (M2) conditions, respectively.
 Two approaches were taken to assess the robustness of this assay for high-throughput analysis.
 First, the Z-factor, or screening window coefficient, determines whether a given set of conditions provides a large enough dynamic range, while accounting for signal variability.
 Z-factors within the ranges 0 < Z ≤ 0.5 and 0.5 < Z ≤ 1 correspond to an acceptable and very good assay, respectively42,43.
 A limitation of using the Z-factor for quality assessment is that tested conditions typically exhibit more moderate values compared to the extreme positive and negative controls.
 Therefore, as a second approach, we calculated the strictly standardized mean difference (SSMD, β), which can identify differences between experimental conditions that would otherwise be categorized as a negative result based on a qualified Z-factor44,45.
 SSMD values can be categorized into effect strength ranging from no effect (β = 0) to extremely strong (β ≥ 5).
 Using the data from Figure 7A and AUC for comparison of M1 versus M2 conditions, exposure to 0.25 and 0.5 nM LLO produced Z-factor values of 0.3100813 and 0.137313, and β = 6.0672 and 4.803308, respectively, indicating that a window of LLO concentrations is suitable for the assay.
 As the concentration of LLO is increased beyond 1 nM, the gap in the ICNABD kinetic curves between M1 and M2 conditions closes resulting in drastically reduced Z-factor and SSMD values (Figure 7B).
 Such high concentrations of LLO correspond to conditions in which the repair potential is outweighed by damage and thus negates the use of the assay in identifying factors involved in membrane repair.
 This is further illustrated by the decrease in repair efficiency (E) as LLO concentration increases (Figure 7B).
 All data (Z-factor, SSMD, and E) were generated with 3 biological replicates and 3 technical replicates per experimental condition for assay validation.
 Together, these data show that this assay has the expected robustness for a high-throughput assay with LLO concentrations inferior to 1 nM for HeLa cells.